Ambrella

 Ambrella Co., Ltd. (有限会社アンブレラ, Yūgen gaisha Anburera) was a Japanese video game development company that worked under a publishing agreement with Nintendo.
 They were best known for making spin-off games for the Pokémon video game franchise, particularly the Pokémon Rumble series.
 Ambrella was formerly a part of Marigul Management.
+In 2021 Creatures Inc acquired and dissolved Ambrella.

 Overview

-Ambrella developed the Nintendo 64 voice recognition game, Hey You, Pikachu! in 1998, Pokémon Channel for the Nintendo GameCube in 2003, and Pokémon Dash for the Nintendo DS in 2004.
+Ambrella developed the Nintendo 64 voice recognition game, Hey You, Pikachu! in 1998, Pokémon Channel for the GameCube in 2003, and Pokémon Dash for the Nintendo DS in 2004.
 Ambrella developed My Pokémon Ranch for the Wii's WiiWare service, which was released in Japan on March 25, 2008, and in North America on June 9, 2008.
 It developed Pokémon Rumble which was released in North America on November 16, 2009.